as08/ClassicASP.JS.Packer/README.md

 JScript is Microsoft's legacy dialect of the ECMAScript standard; it should not be confused with JavaScript.
 JScript can run server-side in .asp pages and is compatible with .asp pages written in VBScript.
 JScript is similar to JavaScript, but much more limited.
 As a result, this version of Dean Edwards /packer/ is v1.1 (the latest and final version is 3.0).

 Not only is this is a very useful JavaScript compressor, it's also a great JavaScript obfuscator, meaning it can take JavaScript code and make it very difficult to read.
 This can help prevent web scraping data.
-For example, if you've paid for geographical data and wish to implement it in a project such as OpenStreetMap, you need to use JavaScript, but ideally you don't want the raw data readable in the source code.
+For example, if you've paid for geographical data and wish to implement it in a project such as OpenStreetMap, you need to use JavaScript, but ideally you don't want the raw data easily readable in the source code.

 Below I will demonstrate this with an OpenStreetMap example that has longitude/latitude data for museums in Manhattan.